filp/e2u/README.md

 #include "e2u/lib/e2u"
 ```

-Including the whole library also includes some meta-programming tools
+Including the whole library also includes some tools to introspect the
-to introspect the `e2u` library at runtime, which you may find useful.
+`e2u` library at runtime, which you may find useful.

 ## Contributing: